-This course is a fascinating introduction to a career in agriculture, giving you the chance to gain skills in areas such as animal husbandry and estates maintenance.
-As well as learning about agriculture, you will develop your literacy and numeracy skills.
+This course is a fascinating introduction to a career in the land-based industry, with special emphasis on agriculture or horticulture.
+It gives you the chance to gain skills in areas such as animal husbandry and estates maintenance.
+As well as learning about the land-based industry, you will develop your literacy and numeracy skills.

-You should have grades 1-2/E-G at GCSE and a sound interest in agriculture.
+You should have grades E-G at GCSE and a sound interest in agriculture and horticulture.

 You will have an interview and initial assessment.
 Parents and carers are welcome to attend the interview, but not the initial assessment.